aoede3/taujs/README.md

 > τjs is in development.
 Expect some breaking changes on the road towards a stable v1 release.
 Some features may or may not be missing!

+Example use of @taujs/server Fastify plugin.
+Simplified CSR, SSR, Streaming SSR, and Hydration, with 'fast' developer experience

-## CSR, SSR, Streaming React SSR & Hydration
+## CSR, SSR, Streaming SSR, and Hydration.
+React 18.

 - Production: Fastify, React
 - Development: Fastify, React, Vite, tsx
+- TypeScript-first

-TypeScript / ESM-only focus
+- ESM-only focus

+Supports rendering modes:

+- Client-side rendering (CSR)
+- Server-side rendering (SSR)
+- Streaming SSR

 ## τjs - Developer eXperience